thejoshwolfe/poaf/README.md

 * No support for encryption
 * No support for file metadata for backup/restore (timestamps, uig/gid, ACLs, etc.)
 * No support for obscure file types (block devices, hard links, etc.)
-* An archive containing duplicate file names is technically a valid archive, but extracting it will probably result in an error.
+* An archive containing duplicate file names is technically a valid archive, but trying to use it will probably result in an error.
-* Windows reserved file names are allowed (CON, NUL, etc.).
+* Windows reserved file names are allowed (CON, NUL, etc.), which also might result in errors.
-* This archive format is not extensible.
+* This archive format is not extensible; this isn't version 1.0; this is the only version that will ever exist, although this documentation may receive minor updates.

 This document is a formal specification for the archive format.
-This project also contains an example implementation in Python, but the implementation is informative only; this document is the normative authority.
+This project also contains example implementations, but the implementations are informative only; this document is the normative authority.

 Here is a non-normative diagram of an archive file: